2-Week Perth To Adelaide Road Trip Itinerary: Best Places To Stop

 If you are looking for more Australian road trip inspiration, check out our Tasmania road trip itinerary and essential stops between Brisbane and Cairns or Brisbane and Sydney.

-Or add one of these Western Australian road trip routes onto your trip: Perth to Margaret River or Perth to Kalbarri.
+Or add one of these Western Australian road trip routes onto your trip: 10 Day Western Australian road trip or Perth to Kalbarri.

 For more ideas on planning the perfect family road trip, check out these articles: